 Action games look to satisfy one’s need for adrenaline, whether it’s taking on hordes of creatures by yourself or outsmarting opponents in PVP.
 In the Android marketplace, action games cover quite a diverse cast of styles.
-However, it’s hard to distinguish the best of what Android has to offer for the action genre without stumbling on many not-so-savory titles.
+And while, yes, it’s true hardcore action titles like Overwatch and the Destiny 2 have yet to go mobile, there exists a handful of gems if you know where to look.
+To make matters worse, however, it’s hard to distinguish the best of what Android has to offer for the action genre without stumbling on many not-so-savory titles.
 Instead of you sifting through garbage to find the good stuff, we did that for you and compiled a list of 10 of the best Android action games you can get your hands on right now.

 10. Call of Duty: Mobile

 With how powerful smartphones are these days, it was about time handhelds got Call of Duty and Activision finally delivered with Call of Duty: Mobile.
 Bringing the multiplayer FPS to smartphones and tablets wasn’t an easy task.
 Mobile games operate primarily with touchscreen controls, and many games fail to deliver a satisfying FPS.
 Not so with Call of Duty: Mobile.
 Moving, aiming, and shooting has been responsively catered towards touchscreen, even going as far as to combine shooting and aiming down the sights with a single button rather than two.
 It’s Call of Duty at its finest, and the perfect game to play while you’re self-isolating.